Erdogan pulls Turkey out of European treaty aimed at protecting women from violence

 In recent years, Erdogan and other members of his ruling party have joined the calls to torpedo the agreement, citing a threat to conservative mores.
 “We will not leave room for a handful of deviants who try to turn the debate into a tool of hostility to our values,” Erdogan told members of his party during a speech in Ankara in August.

 Erdogan’s midnight decree was met with outrage by women’s groups and sparked demonstrations later Saturday in Istanbul and other Turkish cities.
-The decision threatened to further alienate Ankara from its western allies, including the United States, which has recently chastised Turkey for anti-LGBTQ rhetoric and earlier this week condemned Turkish actions aimed at dissolving the country’s third-largest opposition party as undemocratic.
+The decision threatened to further alienate Ankara from its Western allies, including the United States, which has recently chastised Turkey for anti-LGBTQ rhetoric and earlier this week condemned Turkish actions aimed at dissolving the country’s third-largest opposition party as undemocratic.

 In a statement, the Council of Europe called news of Turkey’s withdrawal from the convention “devastating.”